paragonyun/Flask-Study/README.md

     **8.19**
 - Adjust Design with _CSS_
 - Design Web Page more easier with _Bootstrap_ !!

+    **8.20**
+- It is so AMAZNG to desing with _"card component" of Boostrap_
+  - I think I should organize list of bootstrap's classes..!
+So useful!
+- How to change of template file to standard HTML structure.

 # What I learned from this boos (Miscellaneous) :exclamation:
 **1. HTML**
 - If there are template code in Comment(주석) like {%%}, TemplateSyntaxError is raised.

+  **8.20**
+- There are _Standard of HTML_
+  - HTML structure should have _html, head, body element_ and css file link should be in _head element_
+  - Flask provide to us for changing of template to HTML Standard !!

 **n.
 Hibbit**
 - READ THE ERROR MESSAGES CAREFULLY...
 PLZ!!!!!!!! it already teachs to you the answer sometimes..!
 - If the function is different, it is better to seperate them by module.
 It will be easier to maintain projects!!

+# What I want to KNOW :grey_question:
+- I don't know why I get messages like _""GET /static/bootstrap.min.css HTTP/1.1" 304 -"_ or _""GET /static/style.css HTTP/1.1" 304 -"_